rlubenow/rlubenow/README.md

 ## What you'll find here

+Projects in industries that I have worked in, as well as projects in fields I am interested in.
 Pinned repositories and demos focused on:

 - **GenAI & agentic systems** — planning, execution, verification loops